jsnery/Log-System/README.md

 #### • clear()

-Serves to clean the console, works with MAC, Linux and Windows.
+Serves to clean the terminal, works with MAC, Linux and Windows.